|

 Belgique Shako - Officer

-and formed and then stiffened with white shellac.
-Brim is of
+stretched and formed and then stiffened with white shellac.
+Brim is

-heavy vegetable tanned leather.
-A leather pocket is sewn inside the
+of heavy vegetable tanned leather.
+A leather pocket is sewn inside the hat

-hat on the right for a plume.
-There is an internal hat band is of
+on the right for a plume.
+There is an internal hat band is of soft suede

 Basic Belgique Shako - $160.00